Talking to Kids About Cancer

 A cancer diagnosis can affect every aspect of your life, and it often creates practical and financial issues.

-There are many sources of support and information to help you, your family and carers navigate all stages of the cancer experience, including:
+There are many sources of support and information to help you, your family and carers navigate all stages of the cancer experience.
+These include: